thangckt/thangckt.github.io/docs/index.md

 These notes do not reflect either community or third-party rules. <br>
 These notes are random, messy, improvised, and inevitable for some rare situations but helpless for almost others.

-It's glad if something here is valid for you.
-In other cases, just enjoin Felix's excellent pieces; you may find interest in his last Concerto Opus 64 as I do.
+In essence, these notes are not written for you; however, it's glad if you find something valid here.
+In other cases, just enjoin Felix's excellent pieces; you may find interest in his last Concerto Opus 64 as I did.
 <br> <br>

 <!--